v0.11.0 · AGPL-3.0 · Node.js >= 24

 Your Eyes Only

 Optional AES-256-GCM encryption with Argon2id key derivation.
-Each drive holds one piece — encrypted, incomplete, and useless on its own.
+When enabled, each drive holds one piece — encrypted, incomplete, and useless on its own.

 📦